Mon – Sun: 24/7 Plumbing

 2. Hair

-Hair is another common culprit that can cause drain blockages in the drains.
+Hair is another common culprit that can cause drain blockages.
 After taking a shower, try collecting some of it; otherwise, it will most likely mix with other substances in the drain and cause a blockage.

 3. Toiletries